open-aac/openaac.org/knaac-awards/2024/index.md

       <h4>Alyssa Hillary Zisk</h4>
       <img src="/images/2024/knaac/alyssaz.webp" class='photo' alt='' />
       <span class='sub'>
       Alyssa is an Autistic part-time AAC user, using a variety of text-based tools.
-They participate in ongoing AAC research and are one of the moderators of the Facebook group, Ask Me, I'm an AAC User.
-Alyssa completed their PhD in May 2021, working on brain-computer interfaces for people with ALS.
+They are the AAC Research team lead at AssistiveWare, conducting AAC research both related and unrelated to their own AAC use and needs.
+Alyssa completed their PhD in neuroscience in May 2021, working on brain-computer interfaces for people with ALS.
+They are also one of the moderators of the Facebook group, Ask Me, I'm an AAC User, which earned a Service to the Self-Advocacy Movement Award from the Autistic Self-Advocacy Network in 2021.
       </span>
     </div>
     <div class='nominee'>